bit-different-ltd/dummy-server/README.md

 docker run -d -t -i -e name=web1 -e type=plain -p 80:80 dummy-server
 ```

-You don't need to clone this repository and build this image for yourself, it can be found on the Docker Hub:
+You don't need to clone this repository and build this image for yourself; it can be found on the Docker Hub:
 ```
 docker run -d -t -i -e name=web1 -e type=plain -p 80:80 norbertszabomyplancloud/dummy-server
 ```

 There are two variables you can use:
-- `name`: you can define the name of the service which will be shown
+- `name`: you can define the name of the service that will be shown
 - `type`: the type of the response

 The `name` can be any string.
 Default value is "noname".<br>
-Type can be
+Type can be:
 - `html` (default value)
 - `plain`
 - `json`

-You can override these variables by the GET parameter, like
+You can override these variables with the GET parameter, like this:
 ```
 http://localhost?type=json&name=web1
 ```